Romandre/gamescollector/README.md

 # GamesCollector

 GamesCollector is a passion-driven project built for gamers, by gamers.
-Our goal is to create a central hub where users can discover games, track new releases, build personalized game collections, rate games, and share their experiences.
+My goal is to create a central hub where users can discover games, track new releases, build personalized game collections, rate games, and share their experiences.

 ## Tech Stack